mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/MMGen-Wallet-Quick-Start-with-Regtest-Mode.md

 transact on a private blockchain.

-All of MMGen’s functionality is available in regtest mode, making it an ideal way to learn to use the MMGen wallet without risking real coins.
+All of MMGen’s functionality is available in regtest mode, making it an ideal way to learn to use MMGen Wallet without risking real coins.

-To send a transaction or perform any other operation as Bob or Alice, just add the `--bob` or `--alice` option to the applicable MMGen command.
+To send a transaction or perform any other operation as Bob or Alice, just add the `--bob` or `--alice` option to the applicable MMGen Wallet command.

 This tutorial provides a quick, hands-on introduction.

-1. Initialize MMGen regtest mode and start the regtest daemon:
+1. Initialize regtest mode and start the regtest daemon:

 ```text
 $ mmgen-regtest setup
 $ mmgen-regtest start
 ```

-2. Generate Bob’s MMGen wallet:
+2. Generate Bob’s wallet:

 ```text
 $ mmgen-walletgen --bob